-Regulatory Description Authority Codification Status PROTECTION OF BIRDS, NONGAME SPECIES, AND FUR-BEARING ANIMALS Requires the protection of all indigenous birds and ring-necked pheasants, non-game species, and fur-bearing animals except where exceptions are stated in the TPWD Code.
+Regulatory Description Authority Codification Status NEPA procedures must ensure that environmental information is available to public officials and citizens before decisions are made and before actions are taken.
+In 2017, two Environmental Assessments (EAs) were submitted to NPO for approval.
+Both should be approved in 2018.
+PROTECTION OF BIRDS, NONGAME SPECIES, AND FUR-BEARING ANIMALS Requires the protection of all indigenous birds and ring- necked pheasants, non-game species, and fur-bearing animals except where exceptions are stated in the TPWD Code.
 Federal: USFWS State: TPWD Federal: 50 CFR §10 State: TPWD Code, §67, §71 Actions being considered at the Pantex Plant are reviewed through the NEPA process, which considers impacts to all protected species.
 RESOURCE CONSERVATION AND RECOVERY ACT (RCRA) RCRA and the Texas Solid Waste Disposal Act govern the generation, storage, handling, treatment, and disposal of solid waste, including hazardous waste.
 These statutes and regulations also regulate underground storage tanks and spill cleanup.
 Federal: EPA State: TCEQ Federal: 40 CFR §260-§280 State: 30 TAC §305, §327, and §335 State: 30 TAC §334 The Pantex Plant is defined as a large-quantity generator.
-Permit HW-50284 authorizes the management of hazardous wastes in various storage and processing units at the Plant.
-Compliance Plan CP-50284 (now HW-50284) addresses corrective action requirements at the Plant.
-The Plant operates five regulated underground storage tanks.
-SAFE DRINKING WATER ACT (SDWA) SDWA and the Texas Water Code govern public water supplies.
-Federal: EPA State: TCEQ Federal: 40 CFR §141-§143 State: 30 TAC §290 Pantex operates a Non- Transient, Non-Community Public Water Supply System (No. 0330007).
+Permit HW- 50284 authorizes the management of hazardous wastes in various storage and processing units at the Plant.
+Compliance Plan CP- 50284 (now HW-50284) addresses corrective action requirements at the Plant.
+The Plant operates five regulated underground at reason tables SAFE DRINKING WATER ACT (SDWA) SDWA and the Texas Water Code govern public water supplies.
+Federal: EPA State: TCEQ Federal: 40 CFR §141-§143 State: 30 TAC §290 storage tanks.
+Pantex operates a Non- Transient, Non-Community Public Water Supply System (No. 0330007).
 The system is recognized as a Superior Public Water System by the TCEQ.
 TOXIC SUBSTANCES CONTROL ACT (TSCA) TSCA requires the characterization of toxicity and other harmful properties of manufactured substances and regulates the manufacture, distribution, and use of regulated materials.
 Federal: EPA Federal: 40 CFR §700-§766 & 10 CFR §850 The Plant manages polychlorinated biphenyl (PCBs), asbestos, beryllium, and chemicals in compliance with applicable regulations.